Skip to main content

 For higher-risk decisions, a human remains the accountable decision-maker.

-Successful teams decide up front which steps must be supervised, how to present evidence to reviewers, and what to log so an external party can follow the reasoning.
+Automation still needs explicit design for supervision: which steps must be reviewed, how evidence is presented to reviewers, and what gets logged so an external party can follow the reasoning.

 Regulatory frameworks in the UK and EU both foreground oversight, record-keeping, and clarity about roles for providers and deployers of high-risk AI systems.